dhis2/dashboard-app/README.md

 You can provide this inline, for example:
 `REACT_APP_DHIS2_BASE_URL=http://localhost:8080 yarn start`

-You can also set this in a `.env` file or straight up as an environment variable in your local system.
+You can also set this in a `.env*.local` file or straight up as an environment variable in your local system.

 ### `yarn test`